Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima, Japan, with her husband and young son.

-The HD Remaster version on Playstation 3 features new dresspheres and mini-games.
+The HD Remaster version on Playstation 3 and 4 features new dresspheres and mini-games.
 This article explores some of the Garment Grids available as part of FFX-2's gameplay, and which ones are, in my opinion, the best to use.
-For information on the best dresspheres in the game to use, click here.

 A Garment Grid harnesses the power of the dresspheres, and are collectable throughout the game.
 Each character is always equipped with one Grid, so it's worth giving them a boost by equipping one appropriate to their dresspheres, and also the battle they're in.
 The Grids can hold several dresspheres, from two up to a lot more - for example, the Unerring Path Garment Grid only holds two dresspheres, and the Pride of the Sword holds six.
 Sometimes the character must change dressphere mid-battle to enable one of the effects on the Grid, and other times the effect is automatic just by equipping it.